rodalton/covid-19/README.md

 ### Some existing COVID-10 bots
-The City of Austin, Texas: https://www.austintexas.gov/ The Czech Ministry of Healt: https://koronavirus.mzcr.cz/
+* The City of Austin, Texas: https://www.austintexas.gov/
+* The Czech Ministry of Health: https://koronavirus.mzcr.cz/
-Poland: The Polish Ministry of Health: https://pacjent.gov.pl/
+* Poland: The Polish Ministry of Health: https://pacjent.gov.pl/

 ### Additional links for reference